Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Additional Tips

-To ensure the dial continues to function well:
+To ensure the crown dial doesn't seize up:

 - Clean under a running tap as described by [COROS](https://support.coros.com/hc/en-us/articles/4407431266836-COROS-Watches-Maintenance-and-Cleaning-Tips).

 Handy everyday tips:

 - The backlight makes for a handy torch in the middle of the night.
-- Find my phone + find my watch can be super-handy!
+- Find my phone + find my watch can be super-handy.

 Additional tips and features:

-- Camera control - Insta360 / GoPro.
+- You can control your action camera from some of the COROS watches.
   - GoPro - COROS help on [control](https://support.coros.com/hc/en-us/articles/4411031553044-How-to-control-GoPro-Cameras) + article by [GoPro](https://gopro.com/en/gb/news/open-gopro-coros).
   - Insta360 - COROS help on [control](https://support.coros.com/hc/en-us/articles/4406181409300-How-to-control-Insta360-from-your-COROS-watch) + [data overlay](https://support.coros.com/hc/en-us/articles/28945366751764-Insta360-Data-Overlay).
 - Learn to save your location, just in case you lose something in the sea.